sffubs/dactyl_manuform_gimbal/README.md

 ## Components
 ### Keys
-I picked gateron red switches, sold to me by [Mechboards](mechboards.co.uk).
+I picked gateron red switches and DSA keycaps, sold to me by [Mechboards](mechboards.co.uk).

 ### Gimbals
 The twist in this design is the inclusion of a pair of joysticks.
 These are [Frsky M9](Frsky M9) RC gimbals.